 Parshuram and his family thought that the trouble was now over.
 The evil king was dead.
 This should have ended the story.
 But that was not to be.
 Pretty soon sons of King Arjuna came to the ashram.
-They too chose a time to visit when Parshuram was away from the ashram.
+They chose a time to visit when Parashurama was away from the ashram.
 They came and killed Sage Jamadagni.
-His wife Renuka kept screaming seeing her husband’s bloody death.
+His wife Renuka kept screaming, seeing her husband’s bloody death.

-When Parshuram returned he heard his mothers screams and rushed to her.
+When Parshuram returned, he heard his mother’s screams and rushed to her.
 He kept asking her what was the matter.
 Renuka was so distraught that she could not speak.
 She just kept screaming and beating her chest in frustration.
-When Parshuram finally turned and saw his father’s dead body he understood what might have transpired.
+When Parashurama finally turned and saw his father’s dead body, he understood what might have transpired.
 He promised his mother that he will kill all those who misused their powers.

-In those days the ruling class was mainly comprised of Kshatriya.
-Parshuram vowed to kill all the Kshatriyas and rid the world of their vileness.
+In those days, the ruling class was mainly comprised of Kshatriyas.
+Parashurama vowed to kill all the Kshatriyas and rid the world of their vileness.
 He vowed to change the ruling system.

-Over time Parshuram kept his words.
-He killed all the Kshatriyas and if some managed to escape and become rulers somewhere else, Parshuram would find them and kill the remaining ones.
+Over time, Parashurama kept his words.
+He killed all the Kshatriyas, and if some managed to escape and become rulers somewhere else, Parshuram would find them and kill the remaining ones.

 At first glance, this story seems that of revenge.
 But if we think more about it, we will realise that the story is about keeping powerful in check.
 It’s about not letting rulers become tyrant.
 It’s about accountability.

-Parshuram relied on his brute force to keep the society in order.
-In the Darwinian theory of evolution, he maps to the earliest form of caveman when they started forming tribes and started the most basic form of civilization.
+Parashurama relied on his brute force to keep society in order.
+In the Darwinian theory of evolution, he maps to the earliest form of a caveman when they started forming tribes and started the most basic form of civilization.
 Here the danger is not from nature anymore.
 Now the danger of from other tribes and other rulers.